-One way of addressing this problem is to add watermarks to the objects in which contents are stored.
+One way of addressing this problem is to add

+watermarks to the objects in which contents are stored.
 Watermarks are structures containing information that are embedded in a data object (e.g., an image) in such a way that they do not interfere with its intended use (e.g., viewing).
-They can be used, for example, to deter theft, to notify users of how to contact the copyright owner for payment of licensing fees, to discourage unauthorized copying, or to take inventory.
-The technology associated with watermarks in this sense is called steganography, data hiding, (digital) watermarking, data embedding, or fingerprinting.
+Watermarks can be used, for example, to deter theft, to notify users of how to contact the copyright owner for payment of licensing fees, to discourage unauthorized copying, or to take inventory.
+The technology associated with watermarks in this sense is called steganography, data hiding, (digital) watermarking, data embedding, or fingerprinting [Tanaka90, Walton95, Cox95, Braudway96, O'Ruanaidh96, Smith96, Zhao96, Hartung97].
+The technology has been studied for still images, movie images, audio data, and texts in the past, but not for 3D model of geometry.

 This paper presents fundamental techniques and algorithms for embedding data into 3D models of geometry.
-Realistic applications of data embedding would require more sophisticated features, such as the provision of security through the use of encryption.
-However, a set of basic data embedding techniques presented in this paper serve as a foundation for methods adapted to the needs of more realistic applications.
+Realistic applications of data embedding would require more sophisticated features, for example, security provided by using encryption.
+However, a set of basic data embedding techniques can serve as a foundation for more specialized methods adapted for specific applications.